MuelsyseKen/Touhou-Mystias-Izakaya/README.md

 -Items

 # update log

+🟠 2022-4-9
+- Remove Food Cabinet (Beta)(This funtions so useless and i don't wanna to update)
+- Remove Lucky Clover
+- Update all Items into English
+- Fix the wrong address
+- Adapte to game version 1.8.2p

 🟠 2022-2-19
-- adapte to game version 1.8.0b
+- Adapte to game version 1.8.0b

 🟠 2022-2-18
 - Add Beverages - Scarlet Tea